A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local existence of finite volume minimal hypersurfaces

 \end{proof}

 \begin{proof} [Proof of Theorem \ref{a}]

-Fix $p\in M$.
-Let $B$ be a compact domain which we can assume to be connected, and let $D$ be a compact domain containing a geodesic ball $B_r(p)$ which itself contains the closure of $B$ in $M$.
-We fix $r$ temporarily but at the end of the argument we will make $r$ go to $\infty$.
-We modify the metric in a thin neighborhood of $\partial D$ to make it mean convex (the mean curvature vector points inwards).
-Let $D'\subset D$ be a domain containing $B$ with $C^{1,1}$ weakly mean convex boundary (the mean curvature is nonnegative), consider a closed minimal hypersurface $S$ embedded inside $\interior(D')\backslash B$ and let $\mathbf{D}$ be the metric completion of $D'\backslash S$. $B$ is isometrically embedded inside $\mathbf{D}$.
+Fix $p\in M$ and a large radius $r>0$.
+Let $B\subset M$ be a compact domain which we can assume to be connected, and let $D$ be a compact domain strictly containing a geodesic open ball $B_{r}(p)$ which itself contains $B$.
+We modify the metric in an arbitrarily thin neighborhood of $\partial D$ to make it mean convex (the mean curvature vector points inwards).
+The new metric is called $g_D$ and coincide with $g$ on $B_{r}(p)$.

+It is enough to show the following claim: \begin{claim} Suppose that $(B,g)$ admits no singular strictly mean-convex foliations.
+Then there is a closed embedded minimal hypersurface $S$ inside $(D,g_D)$ of Morse index at most one, with $n$-volume bounded by a constant depending only on $(B,g)$, which intersects $B$. \end{claim}

+Indeed, once this claim is proved, then by sending $r$ to infinity, we get a sequence of minimal hypersurfaces (with respect to a sequence of new metrics) intersecting $B$ with bounded index and area so by \cite{Sharp} they subsequentially converge to a complete embedded finite volume minimal hypersurface (with respect to $g$) which intersects $B$ and the theorem is proved.

+Let us show the claim.
+We will need to set up a constrained minimization problem depending on some data.
+Before defining it we introduce some notations.
+Let $D'\subset D$ be any domain containing $B$ with $C^{1,1}$ weakly mean convex boundary with respect to the new metric $g_D$ (hence $D$ itself would be an example of such a $D'$), let $\Sigma$ be any closed minimal hypersurface (possibly empty, $1$-sided or $2$-sided) embedded inside $\interior(D')\backslash B$ and let $\mathbf{D}$ be the metric completion of $D'\backslash \Sigma$.
+The domain $B$ is isometrically embedded inside $\mathbf{D}$.